 As your pain decreases, you should try to gently increase your exercise.
-Simple activities like a daily walk, using an exercise bike or swimming on your back will help.
+Simple activities like a daily walk, or using an exercise bike will help.
 It is best to increase your activities slowly.
 Try not to do too much as you may have more pain the next day.
-Your doctor will give specific advice which may be different depending on which nerves are treated e.g. nerves in your back or neck.
+Your doctor may give specific advice.